With 4 months left until the caucus, Ron DeSantis is betting big on Iowa

 They also note that Trump has been an infrequent presence in the state and has been picking fights with the popular governor, Kim Reynolds, and evangelical leader Bob Vander Plaats.

-"It's been all preseason to this point," said Kristin Davison, the DeSantis super PAC's chief operating officer, said, "We've been able to define DeSantis, he's been able to introduce himself, and now we're gonna shift to telling people what DeSantis is gonna do for them."
+"It's been all preseason to this point," said Kristin Davison, the DeSantis super PAC's chief operating officer.
+"We've been able to define DeSantis, he's been able to introduce himself, and now we're gonna shift to telling people what DeSantis is gonna do for them."

 "When it's 13 degrees outside on caucus night and snowing in half the state, you've got to have the organizational structure in every one of the 99 counties and every single caucus location to ensure our supporters turn out and deliver for Governor DeSantis," said David Polyansky, DeSantis' deputy campaign manager and a veteran GOP strategist with ties to Iowa.